The 6th Watermark Literary Muster in October2013 was a memorable event. We celebrated The Nature and Place of Childhood.

 The Watermark Literary Society was formed in 2003 to celebrate the literature of nature and place.
 Through the biennial Watermark Literary Muster we brought together Australian and overseas writers in the Camden Haven to

 The first Muster was held as the Watermark International Nature Writers' Muster in October 2003 in the Camden Haven area (part of the Greater Port Macquarie region) on the NSW Mid North Coast.
 With the incorporation of the Watermark Literary Society, which is registered as a Deductible Gift Recipient (DGR), the Nature Writers' Muster was renamed as the Watermark Literary Muster.
-Muster 2005, Muster 2007, Muster 2009 and Muster 2011 built on the successful format of Muster 2003, bringing together writers and readers with an interest in the literature of nature and place, and maintaining the intimacy and excitement that are stand-out features of all our Musters.
+Muster 2005, Muster 2007, Muster 2009, Muster 2011 and Muster 2013 built on the successful format of Muster 2003, bringing together writers and readers with an interest in the literature of nature and place, and maintaining the intimacy and excitement that are stand-out features of all our Musters.

 Alternate Year Program

 The Eric Rolls Lecture

 Held annually in association with the National Library of Australia since 2012.

 The Watermark Fellowship